 An optional logical next step is to find the root cause to eliminate the problem for good.
 However, your people may not have the capacity for a long-term fix.
 Purists will disagree with me, but you may have to do with a quick fix.
 Yes, the problem will pop up again, and will continue to eat up more manpower.
 But in this situation you are like a poor person who cannot afford a good car, and the junk he is driving will cost him more in repairs and delays than if he would have bought a better car.
 Telling the poor guy to just spend more money on a better car does not help here.

 Still, try to put in some effort to get at least the worst issues resolved permanently.
 Out of the many reasons for the stops of the process, prioritize and pick one problem that you want to work on.
 Try to get this fixed.
 Once this is done, work on the next problem.
 Repeat and keep on going until … well … sorry … this will continue as long as you are in this position, and your successor will have to continue after that.
 Problems in a factory have a tendency to never end.

 Also, even Toyota cannot fix all their problems.
 One key element of jidoka is that if you cannot prevent the mistake, then at least the machine should stop so you can fix it.
 This automatic stop is also already big step in the right direction.

 Usually my blog posts are much more into practical advice, but I hope you still enjoyed this excursion into the Toyota philosophy of jidoka and JIT.
 Or maybe my head is just turning mushy from the heat.
+In any case, my next post on Jidoka will have some examples.
 Anyway, now go out, and organize your industry!

 P.S.: This series of blog posts started because Sammy Obara at the very nice Lean Poland Conference mentioned that there is very little information on jidoka available online.
 Well, challenge accepted 🙂